htutuncu/Homework-Projects/README.md

 # Circular Double Linked List:
 Data Structures C++ course assignment.
 Reads data from file and creates circular double linked list.
 Finally, program reverse the circular double linked lists.

+# Liste Orta Project:
+Data Structures course assignment.
+The project is about circular double linked list.
+ListeOrta is middle node of the list.
+There is no pointer which points head or tail.
+The structure only has middle node pointer of list.